Danish Social Liberal Party: Post-World War II

-After 1945, the party continued with its pragmatic ways, influencing either as coalition partner as parliamentary support.
-From 1957 to 1964 they served as coalition partners in a Social Democratic led government, while Hilmar Baunsgaard served as Prime Minister 1968–1971 in a coalition government with Venstre and the Conservative People's Party as partners.
+After 1945, the party continued with its pragmatic ways, influencing governments either as coalition partner or as parliamentary support.
+From 1957 to 1964 they served as coalition partners in a Social Democratic-led government, while Hilmar Baunsgaard served as Prime Minister 1968–1971 in a coalition government with Venstre and the Conservative People's Party as partners.
 In the 1968 general elections the party reached an all-time high of 15% of the vote, while they only received 11.2% in the 1973 landslide election.
 During the 1980s, the party served either as parliamentary support or as coalition partner in various Conservative led governments.
 After an all-time low in the 1990 general elections (where the party only received 3.5% of the vote), the party once again started cooperating with the Social Democrats under leadership of Poul Nyrup Rasmussen, participating in a coalition government in 1993.

 2001–present

 In the early 2000s, the political scene was marked by "bloc"-politics, with "blue bloc" being led by Venstre and "red bloc" by the Social Democrats.
-The Danish People's Party overtook the Social Liberals' key position as prime candidate for parliamentary support.
+The Danish People's Party (DPP) overtook the Social Liberals' key position as prime candidate for parliamentary support.
 Furthermore, the DPP's anti-immigrant policies made the Social Liberals profile themselves as a progressive party being pro-globalisation, pro-EU and more tolerant towards refugees and immigrants.
 At the same time the party profiled itself on reforming the welfare system, campaigning to abolish "efterløn" and lower taxes.
 As such the party served to unite a modern social profile with a more liberal economic profile.
 This served to appeal the more well-educated urbanised parts of the country, resulting in 9.2% of the vote at the 2005 general elections.

-In a 2006 press release, they tried to mark themselves as once again being able to lead a government, doing away with the presumption of the party only being able to serve as government partner or parliamentary support.
+In a 2006 press release, the party tried to mark themselves as once again being able to lead a government, doing away with the presumption of the party only being able to serve as government partner or parliamentary support.
 The strategy proved unpopular both among voters and within the party itself.
 On 7 May 2007 MP Naser Khader and MEP Anders Samuelsen left the party and formed the New Alliance, known today as the Liberal Alliance, along with Conservative MEP Gitte Seeberg.
 At a press conference on 15 June 2007, it was announced that MP Margrethe Vestager would take over leadership of the party after Marianne Jelved, and that the party would rethink its strategy.
 The party returned to its historical role as possible coalition partner and at the political centre of Danish politics.
 Vestager clarified during the run-up to the 2007 general election that her party would only be supporting a government led by the Social Democrats.
 Still, the party only won 5.1% of the vote.